botsunit/mix.mk/README.md

 A plugins for [erlang.mk](http://erlang.mk) to generate a compatible [mix.exs](http://elixir-lang.org/docs/stable/mix/Mix.html) file.

+This plugin has two commands :

-The command `make mix.exs` will generate the Mix file
+* `make mix.exs` will generate the Mix file.
+* `make mix.bind` will generate Elixir bindings.

 ## Example